pawelgrzybek/pawelgrzybek.com/content/posts/2019-05-28-typescript-interface-vs-type.md

 ## Interfaces are restricted to an object type

-Interface declarations can only represent the shape of an object type.
+Interface declarations can exclusively represent the shape of an object-like data structures.
 Type alias declarations can create a name for all kind of types including primitives (`undefined`, `null`, `boolean`, `string` and `number`), union, and intersection types.
 In a way, this difference makes the `type` more flexible.
 In theory every type declaration that you can express with an `interface`, you can recreate using a `type` alias.
 Lets have a look at an example that can be represented using a `type` alias but is beyond the power of an `interface`.

 ```ts
 type info = string | { name: string };